paritytech/substrate-api-sidecar/runtime-tests/README.md

 $ yarn build && yarn start
 ```

-Sidecar should be now connected to the node, and running successfully.
+Sidecar should now be connected to the node and running successfully.
 If you find a bug file an issue [here](https://github.com/paritytech/substrate-api-sidecar/issues).

 Now lets run our runtime tests against polkadot.
 Go to a separate terminal and run: